This disorder may be caused by food allergies.

 Eosinophils are a type of white blood cell that play an important role in the body's response to allergic reactions, asthma, and infection with parasites.
 Eosinophilic esophagitis may be caused by an allergic reaction to certain foods in people who have genetic risk factors.
 The allergic reaction causes inflammation that irritates the esophagus.
 If not treated, the inflammation eventually leads to chronic narrowing (stricture) of the esophagus.

+Adults who have a stricture (usually those who have had esophagitis for a long time) often have difficulty swallowing (dysphagia) and may have food lodged in their esophagus (called esophageal food impaction).
 People may have symptoms similar to those of gastroesophageal reflux disease (GERD), particularly heartburn (a burning pain behind the breastbone).

 To diagnose the disorder, doctors look in the esophagus with a flexible tube (endoscopy).
 During the endoscopy, doctors take tissue samples to analyze under a microscope (called a biopsy).